-The main theory that opposes the evolution the theory of evolution on the explanation of how species emerged (phylogenesis) is fixism.
+The main theory that opposes the theory of evolution on the explanation of how species emerged (phylogenesis) is fixism.

 3. What is fixism?

 Fixism is a theory about the diversity of life on earth which claims that the current species in existence were identical to species in the past and that these emerged already adapted to the environment without undergoing changes.

 Fixism opposes evolutionism since evolutionism is the idea that current species emerged from gradual transformations undergone by ancestral and extinct species.

 The religious version of fixism is called creationism.
 Many different forms of creationism are found in the mythology of various religions.
-Modern religious interpretations teach creationism as metaphorical wisdom and in opposition to evolutionism.
+Modern religious interpretations teach creationism as metaphorical wisdom and not in opposition to evolutionism.

 Furthermore, it is possible to make evolution compatible with creationism by considering that God in His perfection would not create a world so full of imperfections and suffering like our world.
 It is possible to maintain creationist beliefs by thinking that the world God created is another much better world or, at least, not the one that we see, while admitting that the imperfection of life that we see has emerged through evolution.

 4. In the scientific competition against fixism, what are the main arguments that favor evolutionism?

 The main arguments in favor of evolutionism are: paleontological, such as the study of similarities among fossils from different periods; those based on comparative anatomy, such as the existence of residual organs or other structures with same origin and function, such as the human appendix, that reveal relationships among species; those of comparative embryology, such as the similarities between structures and developmental processes among embryos of related species; and those based on molecular biology, which shows the existence of a large percentage of similar nucleotide sequences in the DNA of species with common ancestors.

 5. What are fossils?

 Fossils are the petrified remains of organisms that lived in the past, which are conserved by chemical and geological processes and which are found within rocks and sedimentary strata of the earth's crust.